Skip to main content

 If this sounds like you, you might want to consider a dual degree or a double major.

-“A dual degree requires 15 additional institution credits for the associate program and 30 additional institutional credits for the bachelor’s program,” said Jenifer Chabot, academic advisor at SNHU.
-While both associate and bachelor’s students can complete a dual degree, you can only can go for a double major if you're completing your bachelor's degree.
+“A dual degree requires 15 additional institution credits for the associate program and 30 additional institutional credits for the bachelor’s program,” said Jenifer Chabot, an academic advisor at SNHU.
+A dual degree at the master's level may require 21 unique credits.

 Chabot has personal experience with dual degrees as well.
 “During my undergrad, I chose to earn more than one bachelor's degree,” said Chabot.
 “As an academic advisor, I’ve had students request additional information on the differences between a double major versus a dual degree, and I feel like I was in a unique position to provide guidance due to my experience.”